-The 78th UN General Assembly will take place September 18 to 26, 2023, at a time of unprecedented setbacks on global progress.
+The 78th UN General Assembly took place September 18 to 26, 2023, at a time of unprecedented setbacks on global progress.

 The Earth is getting hotter, faster.
 Poverty and food insecurity are worsening, amid war and inflation.
 Humanitarian needs are escalating in scale and cost.
 Inequality is deepening.

-During UNGA 78, world leaders, including young leaders, will discuss and debate how to confront the global polycrisis, and find strategies to accelerate action on the 2030 Agenda for Sustainable Development.
+During UNGA 78, world leaders, including young leaders, discussed and debated how to confront the global polycrisis, and find strategies to accelerate action on the 2030 Agenda for Sustainable Development.

-The SDG Summit will be a central UNGA 78 event.
-It will bring together leaders and communities to reaffirm commitment to the Sustainable Development Goals at the halfway mark to 2030.
+The SDG Summit was a central UNGA 78 event.
+It brought together leaders and communities to reaffirm commitment to the Sustainable Development Goals at the halfway mark to 2030.

-The Climate Ambition Summit, scheduled for September 20, will be an opportunity for leaders to demonstrate their collective commitment to respond to the mounting climate emergency.
+The Climate Ambition Summit, held on September 20, was an opportunity for leaders to demonstrate their collective commitment to respond to the mounting climate emergency.

-During UNGA 78, the United Nations Foundation will highlight key moments, and share insights and perspectives from leaders, experts, and influencers across borders and sectors.
+During UNGA 78, the United Nations Foundation highlighted key moments, and shared insights and perspectives from leaders, experts, and influencers across borders and sectors.

-Bookmark this page for the latest updates, events, and commentary on UNGA 78.
+Explore this page for updates, event recaps, and commentary on UNGA 78.